suoapvs/MAX6675_Thermocouple/README.md

 The Library implements a set of methods for working with a thermocouple based on the MAX6675 driver.
 Provides a temperature reading in Celsius, Fahrenheit and Kelvin.

+MAX6675 driver measures the output of a K Thermocouple and provides the result to the Arduino via a SPI interface.

 ## Installation

 1. [Download](https://github.com/YuriiSalimov/MAX6675_Thermocouple/releases) the Latest release from gitHub.